nlicalzi/launch_school/225-object_oriented_javascript/function_contexts_and_objects/function_contexts_and_objects.md

 * `Function.prototype.apply()`
   * The `apply()` method calls a function with a given `this` value, and `arguments` provided as an array.
   * **A**pply: **A**rguments as **A**rray

+* Variable initialization with `var` vs. `let` and `const`
+  * Global `var` properties create properties on the global object, but `let` and `const` create variables that don't actually belong to any object.

+* `Function.prototype.bind()`
+  * Creates a new function that, when called, has its `this` keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.